Vessel Listing & Certification

 SAMSA registration Rules for foreign registered vessels in SA

-Safety inspection, CoF's and LGSC's Information Hull Inspections Information
+Safety inspection, CoF's and LGSC's Information Vessels registered by SAMSA on the SA ships register

 APPLY FOR A CERTIFICATE OF LISTING